 Park rangers and New Mexico Game & Fish staff performed fish surveys within the park in the fall of 2013, and found no trout.
 Park staff attributed this due to siltation from fall flooding from the Tres Lagunas fire area upstream.
 To allow fish populations to recover, the 2014 fishing program has been suspended, and the three miles of river inside the park boundaries are closed to public access.

 We appreciate the public's support as we evaluate our fish population and allow it to recover from last season's extreme fire and flooding impacts.
 The park will work with NM Game & Fish in the fall of 2014 to conduct another fish survey and manage fish habitat and conditions for the future.

-When fishing reopens: Make a reservation by sending an email to peco_visitor_information[at]nps.gov.
+When and if fishing reopens: Make a reservation by sending an email to peco_visitor_information[at]nps.gov.